tomfaulkenberry/acta2015sce/README.md

 rightTrajectoriesExp2.csv --> CSV file of raw data for trials in Experiment 2 (rightward trajectories) leftTrajectoriesExp3.csv --> CSV file of raw data for trials in Experiment 3 (leftward trajectories) rightTrajectoriesExp3.csv --> CSV file of raw data for trials in Experiment 3 (rightward trajectories)

+Note:  all raw data (MT files from MouseTracker) are contained in the rawData folder